jnozzi/cocoadev.com/markdown/HowToGrabVideoInFoundationTool.md

 Hello.

 I like to grab a single frame from the iSight-cameras video stream.
 It was easy to realize that in an "Cocoa Application".
-I found Tim's General/CocoaSequenceGrabber here: http://www.skyfell.org/cocoasequencegrabber.html
+I found Tim's CocoaSequenceGrabber here: http://www.skyfell.org/cocoasequencegrabber.html

 In my Cocoa-Programme the Code looks like this: